Maratyszcza/WebRunner/README.md

 # WebRunner (PeachPy.IO backend)

-WebRunner is a service to let users execute machine code on your server without compromising its security.
+WebRunner is a service to execute user-supplied untrusted machine code on your server without compromising its security.

 Key features: